Single Page Forms vs Multi Page Forms: Optimise User Experience

 Single Page Form

-Easy to edit fields - Single page forms are easy to edit as the data is not spread into multiple pages.
+Easy to edit fields - Single page forms, also known as one page forms are easy to edit as the data is not spread into multiple pages.
 And navigating to the field you want to edit is easier.
 All you need is to scroll up to the field.
 While in multi page forms one has to navigate back and forth to edit fields.

 For forms that contain interrelated fields, it’s advisable to use single-page forms.
 It will make it much easier to edit and change.